-6 Tips For The Night Before & The Day Of An Exam
+6 Tips for the Night Before an Exam

 Caffeine early in the day can improve focus and productivity if you’re used to it (the day of an exam is not the time to experiment, as it may make you nervous and jittery).
-Just one cup of coffee in the evening can make it harder for you to fall asleep, reduce the total time spent sleeping, and affect your ability to reach deep stages of sleep (see my first tip).
+Just one cup of coffee in the evening can make it harder for you to fall asleep, reduce the total time spent sleeping, and affect your ability to reach deep stages of sleep.

 When you’re stressed, it’s easy to forget to drink water (especially if you’re drinking a lot of coffee).
 Dehydration decreases alertness and impairs concentration.
 Keep a water bottle at your desk, to remind you to drink from it regularly.
 Taper this off as you get close to bedtime to decrease the likelihood of having to get up in the middle of the night.

+Eat a ‘power breakfast’.
 Breakfast is the meal we’re most likely to skip, yet it’s the most important.
 Research shows that students who eat breakfast do significantly better in exams than those who don’t.
-A high performance breakfast has a good source of protein for alertness (think eggs, or Greek yoghurt), whole grain carbohydrates for sustained mental energy (porridge is great), as well as fruit or vegetables for maximum brain power.
+A high-performance breakfast has a good source of protein for alertness (think eggs or Greek yoghurt), whole-grain carbohydrates for sustained mental energy (porridge is great), as well as fruit or vegetables for maximum brain power.
 Make a quick protein shake or smoothie if you’re pressed for time.

-When you’re well rested and well fed, you’ll be ready.
-Good luck in your exam!
+When you’re well-rested, well-fed, and organised, you’ll be ready.
+Good luck with your exams everyone.